tea-lover-418/safe-travels/README.md

 - localhost:3000 will run apps/web
 - localhost:3001 will run apps/docs

+#### Seeding data

+You can run `cd packages/tools && npm run seed -- --url "yourUrl" --apiToken "yourApiToken"` to seed you own environment with test data.
+To clear it, remove your database.

 ### Android

 Make sure you are also running web, as this contains the API.